deathbeds/jupyterlab-starters/packages/jupyterlab-rjsf/README.md

 ### Related Projects

+Things you can `jupyter labextension install` to use this component:

 - [@deathbeds/jupyterlab-starters](https://github.com/deathbeds/jupyterlab-starters)
   uses this component in a sidebar to render things like cookiecutters and notebooks before making templated files